blockapps/eth-pruner/README.md

 ## Running prune

 Run `prune` in the directory containing the levelDB data, typically the levelDB data is stored in a folder called `chaindata`. `prune` takes 1 argument, the selected block number containing the stateroot that should be preserved.
+Make certain that the geth node is stopped.

 ```
 prune <block-number>